nino-b/Web-Storage-APIs/notes/APIs-for-data-storage.md

 IndexedDB stores data, typically JavaScript objects or bytes.
 It also can store numbers, string and booleans too, but it is not common.

-- Every entry has a key.
-- The API is asynchronous.
-- No permission needed from user.
-- When storing objects, indexedDB <b>clones</b> them and cloning happens synchronously.
-This might cause problems if we are storing large objects.
-    - Solution: use indexedDB in a worker.
-- The API is event based.
-We can convert IndexedDB into Promise-Based API.
-- Supports transactions.
-The wrapper, that converts IndexedDB into Promise-Based API, has automatic transactions for the most common situations.
-- Supports DB versioning.

 # Cache Storage